#Article

 • Do any of the suspects exhibit red flags of fraud (e.g. living above their means, working unusual hours, etc.)?

-Choose the Investigator
+B. Choose the Right Investigator

 Next, decide if you will use an internal or external investigator.